Henry Jetto: Biography

 Sir Henry Bromley had attended the Masque at the baptism of Prince Henry at Stirling Castle in August 1594 which featured a black actor.

 Jetto wife's will refers to him as "Johnanes Jetto of Holt in the country of Worcestershire yeoman".
-According to biographer Onyeka Nubia, "Jetto’s status as a yeoman is highly significant".
-Such a position would have afforded Jetto the privilege of voting in local elections - making Jetto the first African to vote in England - as well giving him much personal sway in local court cases.
+According to biographer Onyeka Nubia, "Jetto's status as a yeoman is highly significant".
+Such a position would have afforded Jetto the privilege of voting in local elections (making Jetto the first African known to have this right in England) as well giving him much personal sway in local court cases.
 It also points towards Jetto's status as an independent and affluent black Briton, having risen from Bromley's employment to a senior position in the county's hierarchy, which required Jetto to hold no less than 40s worth of land.

 Jetto composed his own will, and signed it on 20 September 1626.
 This document is an important source for Jetto's biography - showing his literacy and wealth.
 According to Onyeka, the document is also "very important as it was one of the few [documents] written by an African in early modern Europe", and in fact the first will to be written by an African in Europe.
-The will contains legacies bequeathed to Jetto's children, and grandchildren, totaling to £17 15s 8d, and was executed on 13 September 1638.
+The will contains legacies bequeathed to Jetto's children, and grandchildren, totaling to £17 15s 8d.
+The will was executed on 13 September 1638.